 - Dedicate a specific time every week for reading.
 For example, block off half an hour every Tuesday morning for reading, learning, and thinking.

 It's all too easy for you and your staff to become engrossed in the day-to-day demands of the firm.
-But it's important to be sure that you take periodic breaks that promote your company culture.
+But it's important to take periodic breaks that promote your company culture.
 This may include a group outing to a baseball game, volunteering at a local charity, or another event that you and your team find fun and worthwhile.

-In addition to these more time-intensive events, I suggest scheduling 15 minutes of fun each and every week—preferably at the end of the day on Friday.
+In addition to these planned events, engage in fun every week.
 Use this time to relax, laugh, and enjoy one another's company.
-Here are a few ideas as how to make the most of your five minutes of fun:
+Here are a few activities that Commonwealth employees have appreciated:

-- Taste test five different energy drinks, power bars, or chocolate.
-See which one is your firm's favorite.
+- Conduct taste tests.
+Try out five different energy drinks, power bars, or chocolate.
+Have your team vote on which one is your firm's favorite.

 - Share one fun fact about yourselves, such as a favorite vacation, memory from college, formative experience, or a bit about your families.

 - Give kudos to your partners and employees.
 Share an example of superb customer service, an example of an employee's critical-thinking skills, or a story of a colleague's kindness.
 Consider taking turns each week to sing one another's praises.

 - Conduct a scavenger hunt to collect artifacts that tell your firm’s story.

 - Volunteer as a group at a local nonprofit (e.g., an animal shelter or a food pantry).
 Feel good while you do good!

 Making a New Year’s resolution (and sticking with it!) is a great step toward achieving a goal or improving your life.
 But it’s just as important to focus on your business as it is your personal life.
 Adopting one—or maybe all—of these suggestions can put you and those you work with on a better path to happiness and success!